Bahrain-SEB-15/react-hoot-front-end/create-a-comment/README.md

 In this lesson, we’ll implement the following user story:

-- AAU, I should be able to add a comment on a hoot 'Details' page.
+- As a User, I should be able to add a comment on a hoot 'Details' page.

 The user story will require a new component called `src/components/CommentForm/CommentForm.jsx`.
 It will mirror the functionality for creating hoots with one key difference.
 When creating comments, our `CommentForm` component **will not be a distinct page**, instead it will exist as a child component within `src/components/HootDetails/HootDetails.jsx`.
 Additionally, when updating state with a new comment, we'll need to modify `hoot` state, as this is the object where the `comments` array will reside.